George Potter (trade unionist)

-George Potter (1832 – 3 June 1893) was a prominent English trade unionist.
+George Potter (1832 – 3 June 1893) was an English trade unionist.

 Biography

 George Potter was born in Kenilworth.
 He was educated for a short time at a local dame school, but left to work at a young age to supplement his father's income of three shillings a day.
 He worked as a farm labourer until he was sixteen, when he moved to Coventry where he became an apprentice joiner and cabinet-maker.
 In 1854 he moved to London to work as a carpenter.

 In London, he joined a small trade union, the Progressive Society of Carpenters and Joiners, to which he was elected secretary in 1854, and chairman in 1858.
 He believed that progress could be made if all trade unions representing the building trades were united in one society, so in 1859 organised the Building Trades Conference.
 At the conference, the unions agreed to demand a maximum working day of nine hours from their employers.
 The employers refused, resulting in strike action and a lockout.
 Eventually the unions conceded, but due to his actions Potter became a prominent figure in the New Model Unions movement.
 He was regarded as a more intellectual, 'respectable' trade unionist, due in part to his smart appearance and restrained public speaking style.
 He was made an executive member of the London Trades Council (LTC).

 Potter established a weekly trade unionist journal, the Bee-Hive in 1861 edited by the journalist George Troup.
 It was adopted as the official journal of the LTC, but by 1862 only had a circulation of 2700, while Potter had debts of £827.
 Some members of the LTC complained that the Bee-Hive gave its support too unreservedly to strike action, with Robert Applegarth accusing Potter of being a "manufacturer of strikes".
 Potter defended the policy by arguing that each strike had been judged as necessary by a trade union, and therefore deserved the full support of the LTC.

 Applegarth lead an investigation into the Bee-Hive's reporting in 1865, and accused Potter of personal dishonesty and maladministration regarding the journal's coverage of an industrial dispute in North Staffordshire.
 As a result, the Bee-Hive ceased to be the LTC's official journal and Potter lost his seat on the executive board.